-\paragraph{Belief Modeling and Communication.} While Levesque’s framework formalizes belief and agency in a logical, symbolic manner~\cite{levesque1984logic}, my model reformulates these ideas in geometric terms.
-In the realm of communication, Clark~\cite{clark1996using} emphasizes that successful interaction requires establishing common ground – a shared base of knowledge and context that speakers continuously coordinate and update.
-Similarly, Tomasello et al.~\cite{tomasello2005shared} argue that human communication is fundamentally built on shared intentionality and collaborative joint action rather than mere information exchange through signals.
-My model provides a formal geometric interpretation of these insights: miscommunication occurs when a transmitted belief vector falls into the null space of the receiver’s interpretation map, making genuine grounding impossible in structural terms.
-In the cognitive geometry developed here, shared intentions are represented as aligned basis vectors; dimensions jointly encoded across agents’ value spaces.
+\paragraph{Concept Modeling and Communication.} While Levesque's framework formalizes belief and agency in a logical, symbolic manner~\cite{levesque1984logic}, my model reformulates these ideas in geometric terms.
+In the realm of communication, \cite{clark1996using} emphasizes that successful interaction requires establishing common ground—a shared base of knowledge and context that speakers continuously coordinate and update.
+Similarly, \cite{tomasello2005shared} argue that human communication is fundamentally built on shared intentionality and collaborative joint action rather than mere information exchange through signals.
+My model provides a formal geometric interpretation of these insights: miscommunication occurs when a transmitted concept vector falls into the null space of the receiver's interpretation map, making genuine grounding impossible in structural terms.
+In the cognitive geometry developed here, shared intentions are represented as aligned basis vectors: dimensions jointly encoded across agents' value spaces.

+Recent work by~\citet{wheeler2023semantic} applies conceptual spaces to semantic communication, modeling shared understanding in terms of alignment within structured semantic spaces.
+My framework shares this geometric orientation but differs in a key respect: whereas Wheeler et al.\ analyze alignment within a common conceptual space, the present model emphasizes communication \emph{across} distinct value spaces with potentially incompatible bases, and provides a null-space criterion that determines when alignment is structurally impossible rather than merely incomplete.

+Moreover, formal results linking symbolic semantics to vector-space representations show that extensional logical semantics can be systematically reformulated in geometric terms while preserving compositional structure on the relevant fragment~\cite{quigley2025vector}.

-\paragraph{Value Alignment and AI Interpretability.} My emphasis on value-preserving transformation of belief relates directly to the literature on AI alignment and interpretability.
-Gabriel~\cite{gabriel2020artificial} situates value alignment within broader ethical frameworks, focusing on how AI systems should reflect human moral commitments, while Russell~\cite{russell2019human} approaches alignment through normative principles and empirical failure cases, focusing on how AI systems ought to reflect human values in practice.
-While these works focus on normative or empirical criteria for value alignment, my model aims at structural interpretability; explaining alignment and misalignment in terms of the geometric organization of belief representations.
+\paragraph{Value Alignment and AI Interpretability.} My emphasis on value-preserving transformation relates directly to the literature on AI alignment and interpretability. \cite{gabriel2020artificial} situates value alignment within broader ethical frameworks, focusing on how AI systems should reflect human moral commitments, while \cite{russell2019human} approaches alignment through normative principles and empirical failure cases, focusing on how AI systems ought to reflect human values in practice.
+While these works focus on normative or empirical criteria for value alignment, my model aims at structural interpretability: explaining alignment and misalignment in terms of the geometric organization of conceptual representations.